-Clean Grease Stains on Clothing
+Grease Stains on Clothing

 Clean Stuffed Animals

 To prevent dampness in your rubber gloves and allow them to slide on and off more easily, sprinkle a small amount of cornstarch into each glove.
 This will remove any lingering odor and make them more enjoyable to use.

 Mix 1 part water with 2 parts cornstarch to make a non-abrasive scrubbing cleaner.
 This can be used to scrub bathrooms and other surfaces like cook-tops in the kitchen.
 Scrub pots and pans with a small sprinkle of cornstarch to really remove stains and burned on foods.
-It doesn't take a lot to make a big difference with even your messiest pots and pans.
+It doesn't take a lot to make a big difference in your messiest pots and pans.

 Cornstarch can actually help significantly with smelly shoe odors.
 Just sprinkle a little cornstarch into the shoes and allow them to sit until the next morning.
-Dump out the corn starch the next morning before wearing the shoes.
+Dump out the cornstarch the next morning before wearing the shoes.
 You'll have absorbed wetness and odors.
 You can also use a vacuum cleaner hose to vacuum the shoes out before wearing them again.